nebulab/playbook/leading-teams/working-with-clients.html.md

 it's your job to make the right decisions based on your personal experience.
 To be able to do this, you need to foster the kind of culture where people can [disagree and commit][disagree-and-commit].

+As part of this, a team lead will always make sure we are fulfilling both our clients' expectations and the needs of our team members.
+This is accomplished by:

+* ensuring the relationship between clients and Nebulab is in good health;
+* identifying potential business opportunities for both Nebulab and our clients;
+* determining and planning ahead the need for hirings or rotation of team members.

 [values]: /about-us/values
 [disagree-and-commit]: https://en.wikipedia.org/wiki/Disagree_and_commit